rootdraws/district0x-Grant-Farms/README.md

 <h3>Scaling this Solution:</h3>

-DeFi Community Gardens, is a District0x themed community support project, which aims to support projects by training artists to become Community Gardeners, invested in growing the liqudiity pools of projects of their choosing, while simultaniously organizing community challenges and art collections for those projects.
+DeFi Community Gardens, is a District0x themed community support project, which aims to support projects by training artists to become Community Gardeners, invested in growing the liqudity pools of projects of their choosing, while simultaniously organizing community challenges and art collections for those projects.

 A <b>Grant Farm</b> is a purposeful contribution toward a project's Liquidity Pool, designed to leverage liquidity provider rewards as grant funds for community challenges.